-1. If the meaning would not be clear, say in a strong way what is true.
+1. If the meaning with the negative would not be clear, give the positive meaning in a strong way.

-- 1. If the meaning would not be clear, say in a strong way what is true. - For you yourselves know, brothers, our coming to you was not useless, (1 Thessalonians 2:1 ULB) - o "For you yourselves know, brothers, our visit to you did much good." - Now when it became day, there was no small excitement among the soldiers, regarding what had happened to Peter.
-(Acts 12:18 ULB) - o "Now when it became day, there was great excitement among the soldiers, regarding what had happened to Peter." - o "Now when it became day, the soldiers were very concerned because of what had happened to Peter."
+- (1) If the meaning with the negative would not be clear, give the positive meaning in a strong way. - For you yourselves know, brothers, our coming to you was not useless - .
+(1 Thessalonians 2:1 ULT) - "For you yourselves know, brothers, our visit to you did much good."

+Now when it became day, there was no small excitement

+among the soldiers, regarding what had happened to Peter.
+(Acts 12:18 ULT)

+"Now when it became day, there was great excitement among the soldiers, regarding what had happened to Peter."

+"Now when it became day, the soldiers were very concerned because of what had happened to Peter."